 - The trust employs a pre-employment co-ordinator to act as a single point of contact for young people.
 The co-ordinator facilitates a taster day, helps complete paperwork, provides pastoral support and maintains contact with the candidates.

 - An allocated ‘paperwork day’ supports young people to complete necessary documentation accurately.

 - Complete DBS and occupational health check paperwork prior to the commencement of work placements.

 - Recruit young people onto the staff bank if substantive posts are not available.
 This provides a stepping stone to a substantive post so they are ready to apply when a vacancy arises.

 University Hospitals Birmingham NHS Foundation Trust

-- Align The Prince’s Trust recruitment programme with current local recruitment drives and national strategies.
+- The trust works with The Prince’s Trust to connect pre-employment programmes with current local recruitment drives and national strategies.

-- Make identity, DBS and reference checks on day 2 of the programme.
+- Identity, DBS and reference checks are prioritised at the beginning of programmes.
 Only the young people who have successfully provided these can continue.

 - Enable those who are offered a substantive post within six months of the pre-employment programme to use their original DBS certification.

 Watch the recording of the Reducing time to hire for young people webinar (19 October 2022) discussing how processes for recruiting young people to the NHS could be simplified and streamlined safely.
 This webinar discussed the key issues and challenges faced by organisations and candidates during the recruitment process and provided an open forum for discussing the potential for streamlining the recruitment of young people.